ReichertL/Student-Code-Testing-Pipeline/Readme.md

 Moodle now runs on localhost on port 80.
 Login information for Moodle is username `user` with pasword `bitnami` (or check the corresponding `docker-compose.yml` file.

-## 2. Option 2: Installation directly on a server
+## 2. Option 2: Installation Directly on a Server
 This is an explenation of how to install the pipeline directly on a server without running all components in dockers.
 But docker is still necessary to emulate the gcc compiler of the reference system which is available for the students for testing.
 This can also be changed by editing the code.
 To follow this installation it is assumed that a functioning Moodle server already exists.